 The jury recognized the tension and the atmospheric density that was achieved by well-known tools of garden design.
 The use of historic structures successfully establishes different ambiences and opens views that change the perception of the space, orientation and the scale of this relatively small plot.
 The garden was designed to catch changing seasons and light and synthesize them into a dramatic display of change.
 Ellipse garden is also a gardener’s laboratory, and reflects the joy in cultivating, playing and experimenting with plants and their characteristics.See all LILA recognitions or visit LILA website

 The 7000 square meter Ellipsehaverne, is one of the largest private garden projects in Denmark in recent years.
 It has been the private laboratory of visual artist Kjeld Slot ever since his beginning of a career as a professional landscape architect in 2004.
 Its design is a tribute to the classical form of the ellipse.
 Other inspirations for the garden were the long Danish gardening tradition and the works of modernist garden designers Gudme Nyeland Brandt and Carl Theodor Sørensen.

-In the future the garden can grow into a wild woodland, unbothered by scissors or saws.
-One day it might be cut back to the origin where its bones lies and new forms will become available.
-The strength of this garden is the contrast between the clipped green hedges and the shaggyness of the wild growing plants and less cared for areas, a juxtaposition all coming down to the gardener.
+In the future, the garden can grow into a wild woodland, unbothered by scissors or saws.
+One day it might be cut back to the origin where its bones lie and new forms will become available.
+The strength of this garden is the contrast between the clipped green hedges and the shagginess of the wild-growing plants and less cared for areas, a juxtaposition all coming down to the gardener.

 Project location: Denmark